AndreyGS/CryptoLib/ReadMe.md

 The full example of using can be found in unit tests.\
 You can test it by yourself if you wish.

+## Hardware support
+Currently supported x86 and AMD64 AESNI implementations (there is SSE and AVX versions for each).

 ## What can be done next?
-- Optimization for AES with AES-NI support implementing.
+- another optimizations for AES with AES-NI support implementing;
-- RSA module.
+- RSA module;
-- Specialized functions for ciphers keys generation.
+- specialized functions for ciphers keys generation;
+- XTS-AES.

 ## License